zim-desktop-wiki/zim-desktop-wiki/windows/README-BUILD-win32.txt

 Packaging the Installer

+1. Create or modify ./windows/version-and-date.nsi .
+(Fill in the appropriate values.)

+   !define VER "version_number_goes_here"
+   !define BUILDDATE "yyyy-mm-dd"

-1. Run ./windows/create-zim-setup.nsi .
+2. Run ./windows/create-zim-setup.nsi .

-2. Find its output in ./dist/Zim-setup-*.exe and test it.
+3. Find its output in ./dist/Zim-setup-*.exe and test it.